NULL

 In order to find a real solution, we should try and identify the root cause of all of the issues, both the original issue and the problems with the solutions, the real problem.

 A function signature in C or Go has no way of saying “I want a valid pointer to a value of this type”, or “I want a valid pointer to a value of this type or alternatively, nothing”, and this is the real problem.
-This is the reason programmers writing these languages need to read documentation and look at the code of functions they’re calling or being called by to find out if pointers might be nil.
-Isn’t that what a type system is for?
-The contract between a caller and callee should be in the callee’s signature.
-We shouldn’t have to read documentation or inspect a function’s code to know whether passing a nil value is valid or if it will cause a crash.

 Pointers are used for two primary things:

-1. sharing a reference to an object.
+- sharing a reference to an object.

-2. representing a value which may or may not exist.
+- representing a value which may or may not exist.

-Both of those things can be done without nil.
+Both of those things can be done without nil

 Considerations

-Boson is far from the first language to eliminate the concept of nil, but it will nonetheless have big consequences for the language.
 We can’t just eliminate nil without considering what we lose, and what other considerations have to be made:

 Zero Value